 Dev environment provisioning can and should be automated.

-Continuous dev environments are a crucial part in a fully optimized DevOps toolchain, that allow to instantaneously spin up a ready-to-code development environment from any git state.
+Continuous dev environments are a crucial part in a fully optimized DevOps toolchain, that allow to instantaneously spin up a ready-to-code developer environment from any Git state.
 Continuous dev environments reduce friction in onboarding and task switching and improves reproducibility across the project.

 But it is not only the one-off onboarding I want to discuss.
 Our projects change over time, and so do our dev environments.
 Developers are switching between different versions of a project.
 They, therefore, have to adjust parts of the dev environment accordingly, all the time.

 We should automate dev environments using code, just as we do with testing, staging and production environments for continuous deployments.

 When a developer wants to start a task, on some branch, in some project, she should be able to do so without spending hours on getting into the right environment.

 Automating a dev environment means we can recreate it any time.
 Starting fresh every time will make sure the setup works correctly and that you get a clean state.
 Since the build and the tests ran through and the dependencies are all fresh, you can be sure that any problems come from your changes.
 Such a setup makes it super easy to reproduce bugs, as well.